7 Overlooked Costs of Retiring Abroad

 Spending on extras.

-Planning a trip back home each year is a great way to keep in touch with your kids and grandkids.
-That said, you might find you want more time with them and therefore travel to the U.S. more often.
-If a loved one’s health changes suddenly, you could find yourself in the states for weeks or months at a time to help out.
+Planning an annual trip to the states is a great way to keep in touch with your kids and grandkids.
+But once a year might not be enough.
+If a loved one’s health changes suddenly, you could find yourself in the U.S. for weeks or months to help out.

-Missing certain foods or electronics can lead to higher bills as well.
-It’s easier than ever to find what you’re looking for abroad, but they usually come with big import taxes and shipping expenses.
-For example, you might be able to find peanut butter at a specialty food store, but end up paying double what you spend back home just to enjoy it.
+Missing certain foods or electronics could also lead to higher bills.
+It’s easier than ever to find what you’re looking for abroad, but they often come with big importation taxes and shipping expenses (i.e. Peanut Butter can double in price).

-Choosing to retire abroad might be just the thing you are looking for to happily live out the rest of your non-working days.
-Do some research before you go.
-We would be happy to schedule a free listening session to help you make an informed decision.
+Retiring abroad might be just the thing you’re looking for to happily live out the rest of your non-working days.
+But I urge you to do some research and work with a trusted fiduciary financial advisor before you go.